First measurement of near-threshold J/$\psi $ exclusive photoproduction off the proton

-The radiation of the electrons and positrons in the material is part of the GEANT simulation.
 The radiative correction to the $J/\psi $ decay is simulated using the PHOTOS package \cite{PHOTOS}.
 The results show that the kinematic fit recovers the $J/\psi$ electron-positron invariant mass to its value before radiation.
 This is expected because the dominant constraint to the fit is the recoil proton, which is decoupled from the $J/\psi $ decay.
-In contrast, for the BH process all the three final-state particles might be affected by the radiation.
-In Ref.~\cite{Vanderhaeghen} the radiative corrections to the BH process are calculated as a function of the cut on the radiative photon energy, however, how this energy is distributed between the final-state particles is ambiguous.
-In the extreme case, we assume that the electron-positron invariant mass is not affected by the radiation, and only the proton is.
-This results in an upper limit of $8.3$\% for the BH radiative correction, which we conservatively take as a systematic uncertainty.
+This is not the case for the BH process, for which based on Ref.~\cite{Vanderhaeghen} we estimate $8.3$\% radiative correction in the extreme case, when the electron-positron invariant mass is not affected by the radiation, and only the proton is.

 The maximum background contribution of the $\rho '$ production to the $e^+e^-$ continuum of $7\%$ is estimated by comparing the results for two invariant mass ranges: $1.20-2.00$ and $2.00-2.50$~GeV.
 Based on Ref.~\cite{Berger} the contribution of Timelike Compton Scattering to the BH cross section is estimated to be less than $4$\%.
 Due to uncertainties of the Generalized Parton Distribution model used in this estimation, we double this value as a systematic uncertainty.